haacked/haacked.com/_posts/archived/2009-04-01-aspnetmvc-open-source.aspx.markdown

 ---
 layout: post
-title: "Open Source License For System.Web.Mvc"
+title: Open Source License For System.Web.Mvc
 date: 2009-04-01 -0800
 comments: true
 disqus_identifier: 18604
-categories: [asp.net mvc,asp.net]
+categories:
+- asp.net mvc
+- asp.net
+redirect_from: "/archive/2009/03/31/aspnetmvc-open-source.aspx/"
 ---

 First let me begin by assuring you, **this is not an April Fool’s joke**.